-How Different Types of Personal Injuries Can Affect Your Case
+Learn How to Handle Different Types Personal Injuries Can Affect Case and Protect Yourself

 In personal injury cases, one of the biggest factors in determining the gravity and value of the case is the nature of your injury.
 A cut on your leg isn’t going to bring the same case value as a broken femur, and broken femurs heal with relative simplicity, while other injuries may not.
 Different injuries, in the eyes of the court, will entitle you to a larger or smaller award at the conclusion of the case.
 Let’s break down just how this works and how your type of injury could be viewed in the eyes of the court.